pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
 I connected the sensor to the ESP32 over I2C.
-A frequent mistake I made was mixing up the I2C wires of the acceleormeter, which caused the accelerometer to fail with the error ```"I2C NACK connection failed"```.
+A frequent mistake I made was mixing up the I2C wires of the accelerometer, which caused the accelerometer to fail with the error ```"I2C NACK connection failed"```.

 <div align="center">
   <img src="adafruit_products_featherStemma_bb.png" alt="M1 Image" width="400">